 Will You Be On Grid or Off Grid?

-Since there is already an old pole set up on the property, for the time being, we will be on-grid once we move onto the property.
+Since there is already an old pole set up on the property, for the time being, we will be on-grid as far as power is concerned once we move onto the property.
 If there are any issues, we will be completely off-grid faster than expected.
 The only reason we are doing it this way is to save costs upfront so we can get the house dried in, insulated, and livable while we finish.
 This project is not going to be done in one season.